yodrew/yodrew.github.io/_pages/back/bio.md

 My family and elders trained me to think and to make things.
 I'm a little autistic.
 I can extrapolate correct analyses from little data.

-At 16, [joy overwhelmed me](/conjecture/rapture).
-It inspired me to investigate its cause full-time for 21 years.
-I independently studied philosophy, health, and design, interests bequeathed by my parents.
+At 16, [joy filled me](/conjecture/rapture).
+It inspired me to investigate its cause full-time for 21 years through independent study of philosophy, health, and design, which my parents taught me.
 I tested my findings while traveling America.
-I lived outside, with friends and relatives, and in small groups I met.
+I lived outside, with friends and relatives, and in small groups.
 I played music, did odd jobs, and built alternative shelters.

 In 2008, I discovered darkness as the means nature provides us to heal from trauma, the cause of our suffering.
 Out of this came the [*darkness conjecture*](/conjecture/), the concept of the restful use of darkness in support of the self​-healing psyche.
 Since then, I have: